cyanite-ai/aws-marketplace/audio_analyzer/feature-documentation.md

 | tags | String describing the global key value |
 | confidence | number describing the confidence of the prediction |

-`timeSignature` is a multi-label classifier predicting the global key for a track.
+`key` is a multi-label classifier predicting the global key for a track.

 ___